Brooklyn Museum | Ethnographic UX Research

 Online tickets are only for members

-Anxiety towards level of crowding on Friday afternoon
+Anxiety towards the level of crowding on Friday afternoon

 Andrea’s User Journey | Perceived Challenges